If you’re intrigued about starting a flower garden for centerpieces, follow these steps and suggestions to creating your very own cut flower heaven.

 The following flowers are great if you have a shady or partly shady location:

 1. Lily of the Valley is a native forest plant.
-The small bell shaped flowers are pink or white and combines with beautiful foliage.
+The small bell-shaped flowers are pink or white and combine with beautiful foliage.

 3. Hosta is a popular shade foliage plant that also produces sweet-smelling flowers on tall spikes.
 Some hostas have more fragrance than others, so check the tag or read the description first.